GP Stakes: When selling feels personal and so do the taxes

 Additionally, if there’s a Section 754 election, the partnership must meet the reporting requirements to establish the basis for the buyer’s tax benefits.

-In our next blog, we’ll explore buy-side considerations in a GP stake sale, focusing on the tax treatment of carried interest, income and loss allocation, and key structural elements like vesting, forfeiture, clawbacks and GP buy-in/buy-out provisions.
+In our related blog, we explore the buy-side considerations in a GP stake sale, focusing on the tax treatment of carried interest, income and loss allocation, and key structural elements like vesting, forfeiture, clawbacks and GP buy-in/buy-out provisions.
+Read our blog on the buy-side view here.

 A customized approach for your tax challenges